Settings & Configuration

 ## Organization Details

-Click **Save** after making changes.
+Click **Save** after making any changes.

 ## Integrations

-### Bank Accounts for Wire Transfers
+### Bank Details for Wire Transfers

 #### How investors are routed